angular/angular/aio/content/guide/zone.md

 export class AppComponent implements OnInit {
   constructor(private ngZone: NgZone) {}
   ngOnInit() {
-    // new async API is not handled by Zone, so you need to
+    // New async API is not handled by Zone, so you need to
-    // use ngZone.run to make the asynchronous operation in angular zone
+    // use ngZone.run() to make the asynchronous operation in the angular zone
-    // and trigger change detection automatically
+    // and trigger change detection automatically.
     this.ngZone.run(() => {
       someNewAsyncAPI(() => {
-        // update data of component
+        // update the data of the component
       });
     });
   }